 In order to complete the picture, sources are also used here which assume the real existence of a Popess and regard the description of the unnamed pope in the Liber Pontificalis as part of the biography of Joan.

-Statue of a woman in pope's robe and with key.
-Outside front of St. Peter's.
+Statue of a woman in papal robe.
+Pope's crown, book and key are papal insignia.
+Outside front of St. Peter.

-Officially either a pope from the early Middle Ages or the personification of the church is to be represented.
+Officially, either a pope from the early Middle Ages or the personification of the church should be depicted.

 After the source texts (Polonius and others) Joan was born in Mainz.
 A year of birth is not known.
 Based on her career and pregnancy (probably before the age of 40) it can be calculated that she was born in a time window between 825 and 830.